 There is an 877 phone number on the left of their website that you can call if you have questions.

 The lady on the phone was extremely friendly, nice and polite.
 She answered all of my questions quickly and easily.

 Yes!
 Helzberg actually paid 60% of what it was worth.
-Most Gold Buyers only pay around 50%.
-Granted these are Scrap Metal Prices, and they are just going to melt them down and send them to a refinery.
+Most gold buyers only pay around 50% or less.
+Granted these are scrap metal prices, and they are just going to melt them down and send them to a refinery.
 But it was a very fair offer.

 Helzberg paid much higher…

 Helzberg pays scrap metal prices, as said… BUT….